brycie-boy/The_Cosmos/Ingestion.md

 These source types provide a broad context on a topic.
 These are good for expanding upon with tid bit sources, rather than jumping across tid bit sources and putting them together to understand a topic.

 Tid bits can be deliberately sought out to expand upon a specific thing when a broad source isn’t elaborate enough on it.
-Or  it can be added within an inbox in which sources that seem interesting can be added and managed.
+Or  it can be added within an inbox where sources that seem interesting can be added and managed.

 **📚 Books**